 The main use is envisaged as low power small cells, configured for typical bandwidths of 1.4MHz and 3MHz, operating in Ofcom Shared Access and CBRS spectrum.
 These networks will initially support a data service only, but support for native voice dialling via VoLTE — aka “HD voice” — is planned, along with potentially circuit-switched fallback (CSFB) also at some point in the future.

-The project will be split at a high level into four phases, with the first being concerned with building out the CI hardware platform.
+The project is split at a high level into four initial phases, with the first being concerned with building out the CI hardware platform.
 This will be followed by CI configuration and test, support for basic LTE data service, and then support for native voice calling over LTE.

 Continous Integration (CI) Hardware¶

-The CI platform will integrate one or more test base stations with LTE modem banks via a cabled RF network, with reference clock distribution, control, and RF measurement.
+The CI platform integrates one or more test base stations with LTE modem banks via a cabled RF network, with reference clock distribution, control, and RF measurement.